aces/Loris/modules/instruments/test/TestPlan.md

     - Ensure the appropriate visit labels are visible for the candidate.
     - The visit status, subproject status, site, date of visit, and age should be shown.
     - Clicking on a visit should redirect to the instrument_list module for the candidate.
-    - Test making a new Time Point for a candidate and assign a Visit label.
-The Behavioural Data widget should update to include the new Time Point by showing the visit label with the subproject, site, and status as not started.
+    - Test making a new Time Point for a candidate and assign an instrument to the time point.
+The Behavioural Data widget should update accordingly. to include the new Time Point by showing the visit label with the subproject, site, and status as not started.